What Eating an Entire Pint of Ice Cream Does to Your Body

 It's happened to all of us.
-Whether you are going through a terrible breakup or are an innocent victim of mindless eating, we've all found ourselves at the bottom of a newly opened pint of ice cream.
-I mean, once you start, it's hard to stop!
+Whether you're going through a terrible breakup or you're just an innocent victim of mindless eating, we've all found ourselves at the bottom of a newly opened pint of ice cream.
+We know—once you start, it's hard to stop!
 But as comforting and delicious as this frozen dessert can be, aren't you a bit concerned about what the fat and calories are doing to you?
 Yup, we thought so.

-So, we'll just cut to the chase: Is eating an entire pint of ice cream really detrimental to your health?
-No, not as long as you don't make it a habit.
-But just because you can, doesn't mean you should spend your nights on the couch watching Netflix with ice cream.
-It's still loaded with enough fats, sugars, and calories to replace half a days worth of your intake, and indulging this habit can lead to some not-so-pleasant consequences.
-Here's what happens to your body when you down an entire pint of ice cream.
-For some better ways to soothe a broken heart or other emotional time, get some inspiration with these 25 Tips to Lose Weight After a Breakup!
+So, we'll just cut to the chase: Is eating an entire pint of ice cream detrimental to your health?
+The simple answer is no, not as long as you don't make it a habit.
+But just because you can, doesn't mean you should spend your nights on the couch watching Netflix and spooning into a container of rocky road.
+Ice cream is still loaded with enough fats, sugars, and calories to replace half a day's worth of your intake, and indulging this habit can lead to some not-so-pleasant consequences.
+Are you wondering, "is ice cream bad for you?"
+We were curious, too, which is why we asked the experts.
+Read on to learn about exactly what happens to your body when you down an entire pint of ice cream.

-"A pint of ice cream could have up to about 1,000 calories and for some people that's more than half their daily intake," says Edwina Clark, RD, APD.
-Which means if you keep up that habit, it could result in some pretty hefty weight gain.
-"Extra calories above and beyond your needs will lead to weight gain", says Melissa Joy Dobbins, RD and Founder of Sound Bites Inc. "If it's something you do on a regular basis, it's going to add up."
-But, if you're eating a pint of cream as often as a presidential election rolls around, then there's no need to worry.
-But, if you're trying to lose weight, we've got you covered with these Frozen Desserts for Weight Loss.
+"A pint of ice cream could have up to about 1,000 calories, and for some people, that's more than half their daily intake," says registered dietitian Edwina Clark, RD, APD.
+That means if you keep up that habit, it could result in some pretty hefty weight gain.
+"Extra calories above and beyond your needs will lead to weight gain," says Melissa Joy Dobbins, RD, a registered dietitian and Founder of Sound Bites.
+"If it's something you do on a regular basis, it's going to add up."
+However, if you're eating a pint of cream as often as a presidential election rolls around, then there's no need to worry.

 Another "phew!" moment, right?
 "Dairy has calcium, potassium, and magnesium, which are three important minerals for keeping your blood pressure in check," Dobbins says.